Pac-12 dominos may start falling

 By JUDAH NEWBY, 750 The Game

-Media rights and expansion remain at the top of the agenda and John Canzano says the finish line feels in sight.
+Media rights and expansion remain at the top of the agenda and John Canzano says the finish line could be in sight.

 “I do think there’s some motivation from the presidents and chancellors to wrap this,” Canzano said on 750 The Game.

-Canzano says he expects new players like Amazon and Apple to be part of the media deal in addition to ESPN.
+Canzano said that he expects new players like Amazon and Apple to be part of the media deal in addition to ESPN.

 “I do think what’s going to happen is I think the Pac-12 is going to end up with ESPN for its Tier 1 rights, I think you’re going to see Apple and Amazon come in with a streaming service for the Tier 2 rights – the Pac-12 Networks games – I think it will be blended together.”